The 20 greatest matches in the FIFA World Cup history - part III (1978-1986)

 Italy 3-2 Brazil, July 5th 1982, Barcelona, Spain – second round

 In the second round the two national teams formed the so called “Group of Death” alongside Argentina, who had a young Diego Armando Maradona in their ranks.
-The Italians beat the Argentines 2-1 and the Brazilians defeated their South American rivals 3-1, which gave them a short advantage for the last game against Italy because of the goal difference.
+The Italians beat the Argentines 2-1 and the Brazilians defeated their South American rivals 3-1, which gave them a short advantage for the last game against Italy given their greater goal difference.

 A simple draw against the so far disappointing Italians would get the great Brazilian squad to the semifinals.
 Needing to win, the Italians started the match with an attacking stance and opened the scoreline with just five minutes after the kickoff.
 After a beautiful cross from Antonio Cabrini, Paolo Rossi headed it home: 1-0.

 A few minutes later, Serginho Chulapa had the chance to equalize, face-to-face with Dino Zoff, but shot wide.
-Despite that, after a brilliant pass from Zico, Sócrates found the net and evened the match in Barcelona just five minutes after Rossi’s opener.
+Despite that, after a brilliant pass from Zico, Sócrates found the net and tied the match in Barcelona just five minutes after Rossi’s opener.
 12 minutes later, though, Toninho Cerezo’s wrong pass in the middle of the Brazilian defense was intercepted by Rossi and the Juventus striker didn’t miss the opportunity to put the Azzurri again in front.
-Still in the first half, Zico fell in the area after being pulled by Claudio Gentile, who even tore the Brazilian’s shirt apart, but the referee didn’t award the penalty.
+Still in the first half, Zico fell inside the box after being pulled by Claudio Gentile, who even tore the Brazilian’s shirt, but the referee didn’t award the penalty.

 In the second half the Brazilians pressed desperately for the equalizer, while the Italians defended and tried to hit back with counterattacks.
 In the 68th minute, Falcão finally found Brazil’s deserved equalizer with a beautiful shot from outside the box.
 But Italy still had Paolo Rossi.
 Only six minutes after that, the Italian number 20, who would finish the World Cup as the top goalscorer and best player, deflected Marco Tardelli’s shot from inside the area and made it 3-2.